glpi-project/doc-install/source/prerequisites.rst

 Here is a virtual host configuration example for ``Apache 2`` web server.

 .. warning::
-   Following configuration is only suitable for GLPI version 10.0.7 or later.
+   The following configuration is only suitable for GLPI version 10.0.7 or later.

 .. code-block:: apache